Javivi-MR/Javivi-MR/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=10&width=435&lines=Hi+there!+%F0%9F%91%8B;I'm+Javivi;Glad+to+see+you+here!)](https://git.io/typing-svg)
 <p align="left">
-🚀 I am a technology enthusiast, especially passionate about computer science and cybersecurity. <br>
+🚀 I am a technology enthusiast, especially passionate about software developing and cybersecurity. <br>

 🎓 Currently, I am completing a Master’s degree in Cybersecurity, while working as a full-time Fullstack Engineer at Surcontrol, where I mainly develop using .NET (C#) and TypeScript.<br>